SyncopationG/LWJSP/README.md

 # LWJSP
-Data for the limited waiting time job shop.
+Data for the limited wait time job shop.